 The United Kingdom officially left European Union (EU) on 31st January 2020 and from 1st January 2021, free movement ends and both EU and non-EU citizens will be treated equally on an immigration leave.
-In other words free movement between the UK and the EU will
+In other words, free movement between the UK and the EU will have ceased.

 The Immigration Bill to switch off free movement for EU citizens passed its remaining stages in the House of Commons on 30 June 2020.
-The plan is for new arrivals from EU countries, bar Ireland, to come under the adjusted Points Based System for non-EU migrants from the beginning of 2021.
+New arrivals from EU countries, bar Ireland, will come under the adjusted Points Based System for non-EU migrants from the beginning of 2021.

-With the end of free movement for EU citizens employers should start preparing for the upcoming changes in immigration requirements as soon as possible.
-Both non-EEA and EU nationals will need a job offer and a sponsoring employer in order to be eligible to reside and work in the UK.
+With the end of free movement for EU citizens it is essential employers understand the changes in immigration requirements.
+Both non-EEA and EU nationals now need a job offer and a sponsoring employer in order to be eligible to reside and work in the UK.
 Whether a worker can secure an employment will depend on if they meet the points criteria under the new points based Immigration system.

 whether sponsored worker speaks English.